Siva-Venkatesh/CTS_Tech_Challenge/README.md

   2. Application Under Test : https://todomvc.com/examples/react/dist/

   3. Acceptance Criteria (AC): User is required to design acceptance criteria appropriate for the given user story and its scope.

+  4. The following accepatance criteria have been added based on the above requirement
+     - Added ToDo list and validate
+     - Toggle Todo list
+     - Deleted few todo from the list and verified the left items counts
+     - Toggle ToDo from the All link text and matched the counts
+     - Cleared completed ToDo list
+     - Filtered from the ToDo list
 ```
 ## Installation